 Design a logo that makes your business stand out.

 Tips for the best mobile websites:

 - Make sure your pages load quickly: Mobile users are likely using a slower internet connection, so it’s all the more important that your site loads quickly and isn’t eating up their data plan.
 There are free tools you can use to test your page speeds, and they’ll give you recommendations on what you can do to make things faster.
 For example, you can shrink very large images (see below), remove any unnecessary plugins or popups that are slowing things down, and cut down the number of URL redirects you’re using.

-- Resize and optimize your images: Are the images on your website much bigger than what you actually need?
-Photographs from stock photography sites and even photos taken with a good digital camera can come with huge file sizes (as in over 1MB)—and this can slow down your website.
+- Resize and optimize your images and logo: Are the images and logo on your website much bigger than what you actually need?
+Photographs from stock photography sites and even photos taken with a good digital camera can come with huge file sizes (as in over 1MB), for example—and this can slow down your website.
 The good news is you can “compress” them without losing their quality, using a free tool like TinyPNG or TinyJPG.
 You can also change a photo’s dimensions to make it smaller (for example by making it 800 pixels wide rather than 2000 pixels wide).
 For more tips and how-tos on images, see our post How to Optimize Website Images for Better Design and SEO.